 The national blueprint Vision 2030 recognizes the role of research in technology generation and the creation of new knowledge, all of which are vital to national development.
 Vision 2030 also places great importance on value addition in agriculture and livestock as a means of raising rural household incomes, as captured by the sector’s driving strategy, the Agricultural Sector Development Strategy 2010-2020.
-In implementing the second medium-term plan, the Kenya government reformed the national agricultural research system through the creation of the Kenya Agricultural and Livestock Research Organization (KALRO).
+In implementing the second medium-term plan, the Kenya government reformed the national agricultural research system by creating the Kenya Agricultural and Livestock Research Organization (KALRO).
 Its formation was aimed at restructuring agricultural and livestock research into a dynamic, innovative, responsive, and well-coordinated system driven by a common vision and goal.
 KALRO is a corporate body created under the Kenya Agricultural and Livestock Research Act of 2013 to establish a suitable legal and institutional framework for the coordination of agricultural research in Kenya with the following goals:

 To encourage, streamline, coordinate, and regulate crop, livestock, genetic resources, and biotechnology research in Kenya.